 Labeling plan: Decision process based on machine learning

 As we consider only multi-class classification problems, you must identify the classes into which you want to separate your data.
-The question may appear trivial but in fact it is not.
-For example, let’s say you have initially decided to divide your data in ten (10) different classes.
+The question may appear trivial, but in fact it is not.
+For example, let's say you have initially decided to divide your data in (10) different classes.
 The 10th one is not enough represented to train your model.
-Should you still train your model with few examples?
+Should you still train your model with so few examples?
 Do you really need to correctly classify the data from this class?
 And if you don’t, could you just ignore this class?
 These are the kinds of questions we want to ask ourselves when building our labeling plan.

 1. Choosing the number of classes: things to consider

-What does your problem tells you ?
+What does your problem tell you?

-It is your first insight on how many classes you will need.
+This is your first insight on how many classes you will need.
 Although it’s always a good indicator, it may happen that you cannot separate your data according to the definition of the problem.
-For example, when you don’t have enough data on a specific class for your model to train properly.
+For example, when you don't have enough data on a specific class for your model to train properly.
 Which leads us to our second point.

-How much data do you have ?
+How much data do you have?

 The constraint of transfer learning

 One particular case that needs to be addressed is when you already have a trained model provided and you must use it to solve your problem.
 It’s known as transfer learning and, even if it is widely used, it has some limitations.
 Transfer learning only works if the initial and target problems of both models are similar enough.
 If not, the transfer learning ends up with a decrease in the performance or accuracy of the new model.
-You will then have to adapt your classes according to the pre-trained model in order to not decrease its performance.
-This constraint can give you an insight on how many classes you want to separate your data.
+You will then have to adapt your classes according to the pre-trained model, in order to not decrease its performance.
+This constraint can give you an insight into how many classes you want to separate your data.

-What are your business needs ?
+What are your business needs?

 2. Choosing the number of classes: Heuristic approaches